Work placement program

 so changing from 9 till 5 was a big difference.

-But I've got used to it, and now I'm working weekends,
+But I have got used to it, and now I am working weekends,

 doing the 8 till 2, so that's interesting.